nocproject/noc/docs/index.md

 ---
 Welcome to the NOC!

-The NOC is the scalable, high-performance and open-source OSS system for ISP, service and content providers
+The NOC is the scalable, high-performance and open-source network management system for ISP, service and content providers

 {{ show_highlights(page.meta.highlights) }}